RocketDerp/April14_2025/July13_2025/Metaphors_Jesus_God_Bible_verse.md

 ### This is North America

 What the hell is wrong with the Navajo Pollen Path?
 Why are Americans using **Levant** imported story books and saying they are the *one and only one perfect book*, when we have awesome American-made material?
-We eat the local American-made food, the American-rain water we drink, why the hell do we adopt a **Levant** storybook and don't even grasp the metaphors?
+We eat the local American-made food, the American-rain water we drink, why the hell do we adopt a imported **Levant** storybook and don't even grasp the metaphors?
+Do we still think we are part of the Roman Empire, the **King James** Bible?
+How many Americans in July 2025 can even NAME the year 1820 **Thomas Jefferson (Founding Father)** Bible?

 [www.GreatSealUSA.com](https://www.GreatSealUSA.com)